-Here’s a multicultural art project idea that builds on the interesting look you get when you complete a photo with just black and white lines.
+Here’s a multicultural art project idea that asks students to complete a photo with just black and white lines.

 The art of mixing photos and lines first started showing up on Pinterest years ago, and it’s easy to see why it’s such a captivating project.
 The contrast of the dimensional with the flat is just too much fun to experiment with, as your drawings are only limited by your imagination.